 Sustainable Development Goals and Youth Action

 We are all connected in a global community, and the United Nations' Sustainable Development Goals (SDGs) call us to action to make a better future for everyone.
 In order to be successful in reaching these goals, all citizens need to be aware of what the issues are and ways to take action.
-In this mini-course, we introduce the 17 SDGs and explore ways to bring the goals to life in the classroom.
-We guide you as you teach your students about the current 17 goals with tools to research and decide which issue they care about most.
-Guide your students to investigate and volunteer to work toward a particular goal or to pursue a career that enables social justice and change toward these SDGs.
+In this mini-course, we introduce the 17 SDGs and explore ways to bring the goals to life with youth.
+We guide awareness about the current 17 goals with tools to research and decide which issue participants care about most.
+Guide youth to investigate and volunteer to work toward a particular goal or to pursue a career that enables social justice and change toward these SDGs.

 After completing this course (about 45 minutes), the learner is prompted to take a four-question quiz based on the content.
 Upon successful completion of this quiz, the learner may request a certificate suitable for a professional development portfolio, or as proof of .75 educational clock hours that can be used toward continuing education credit in most states.
 Please contact your State Department of Education or school district for specific information.
 Documentation of the completed courses and copies of the certificate are stored under "My Account" of the Learning to Give website where the learner may access (and print) them at any time.

 - facilitate youth to investigate what goals they care about.